Upcoming Children’s Theater in the DMV + Real Reviews

 From Tudor Queens to Pop Icons, the SIX wives of Henry VIII take the microphone to remix five hundred years of historical heartbreak into a Euphoric Celebration of 21st century girl power!
 This new original musical is the global sensation that everyone is losing their head over!

-4DMV Kids Review: Liv’s absolute favorite Broadway musical is BACK!
-This is our second time seeing this amazing, woman-led production.
+4DMV Kids’ Review: My daughter and I LOVE this Broadway musical!
+This was our second time seeing this amazing, woman-led production.
 From the actresses to the band on stage; who run the world??
 GIRLS

-Liv mentioned her favorite aspects of the show include the outfits and the songs.
+My daughter mentioned her favorite aspects of the show include the outfits and the songs.
 I love that it’s 80 minutes, which is shorter than most shows we’ve seen at The National Theatre.
-It felt like the right amount of time, especially with kids.
+It felt like the right amount of time, especially with tweens & teens in tow.

 See more performances at the National Theatre.